aGotelli/Andrea_Gotelli_EROLA_Assignment/README.md

 ###### <a name="RSMD-FB-TB"></a>The Track Ball state
 This state has the same features as the ones previously described in [Tack Ball](#RSMD-NB-TB).
 In fact, the two states are described by the same class (see [Class Diagram](#SA-CLAD)).
 The robot has to behave in the same way either if it finds a ball in the [Normal](#RSMD-NORMAL) behavior or in this behavior.
 However, in this case the robot responds differently whether the ball has has been reached is associated to the room it was looking for or not.
 In the first case, where the robot has reached the room indicated by the person, it then increases its level of fatigue and goes back to the person position, as it has fulfilled the person command.
 In other words, in this scenario the states switches to [Play](#RSMD-PLAY) with the transition 'room_founded'.
 On the other hand, if the room that has been found is not the one the person requested, the robot, after having registered it, returns to explore the map in the [Explore](#RSMD-FB-EX) state.
+As the walls are an obstruction for the ball detection, a ball might be not detectable as the robot changes its orientation to track it.
+To overcome this problem, if the ball stops being detected, the robot moves slightly forward.
+This motion is forbidden if a wall is detected close and in front of the robot.
 Similarly if, for some reasons, the robot stops detecting the ball for a while, it returns in the  [Explore](#RSMD-FB-EX) state.